Focke-Wulf A 17 Möwe: Operational history

-In 1929, an example was built with a BMW VI engine and fitted out for aerial photography and survey work and designated A 21.
-The cabin was equipped with a darkroom.
+In its later life, individual aircraft were often used for experimental and flight test purposes.
+In the early 1930s, two A 17s were used for testing the Junkers Jumo 5 diesel engine.
+In 1929, an example was built with a BMW VI engine and fitted out for aerial photography and survey work and designated A 21; the cabin of this aircraft was equipped with a darkroom.
 Later the same year, the BMW engine was used on a further five airliners for Luft Hansa, these being designated A 29.